 The Pennsylvania Department of Labor and Industry (L&I) manages the states’ unemployment insurance program.
 See further details below on the newly enhanced benefits available now, how to file a claim and whom to contact.
 And per the official state unemployment website, they are aware of the ongoing issues people are experiencing when filing claims under the new extended coverage period in 2021.
 Further updates below.

-PA – Latest News and Status on PUA, PEUC and $300 FPUC Payment Schedule
+PA – Latest News and Status on PUA, PEUC and $300 FPUC Extensions and Payment Schedule

 The Federal Department of Labor (DOL) has now issued formal guidelines for states to implement the latest unemployment extensions.
-There could be a lapse in benefits as the CAA program coverage may end before the PA Dept. of L&I can update their program/systems to enable the 25 (out of the 29 legislated) weeks of extensions funded under the ARP Program.
+The PA Dept. of L&I and their vendor has now updated their program/systems to enable the 25 (out of the 29 legislated) weeks of extensions funded under the ARPA Program.
 They will notify claimants who exhausted those benefits when their payments are ready to resume.
 Anyone currently collecting unemployment in any amount will also receive the $300 FPUC supplemental benefit.

 2021 Unemployment Program Extensions Under COVID Relief Bill